Danilkinsss/landing-page/README.md

 ```

 # Personal Notes
-21 pilots are the best🤘
+21 pilots are the best!!🤘